Inferring reionization and galaxy properties from the patchy kinetic Sunyaev-Zel'dovich signal: WHAT DO WE LEARN FROM THE PATCHY KSZ SIGNAL?

 From the $\mathcal{D}_{3000}^{\textrm{pkSZ}}$ PDFs shown in the top center panel, we see that the recent measurement by \citet{Reichardt2021} is in mild tension with the {\it without kSZ} posterior: the kSZ data favor the low amplitude tail of the {\it without kSZ} posterior, corresponding to late reionization models.
 Indeed, by including the kSZ measurement, the distribution is shifted in favor of smaller kSZ power.
 Most of the {\it with kSZ} posterior is still above the mean estimate of the kSZ power by \citet{Reichardt2021}, though perfectly consistent given the large observational uncertainty.

 The biggest difference between the two galaxy parameter posteriors is in the recovered ionizing escape fraction, parametrized in our model with $f_{\textrm{esc},10}$ and $\alpha_{\textrm{esc}}$ (see Eq.~\ref{escep_frec_eq}).
 The SPT measurement favors slightly lower values of $f_{\textrm{esc, 10}}$ and higher values of $\alpha_{\rm esc}$.
 As a result, the inferred ionizing efficiency slightly increases in more massive, late-appearing galaxies (discussed further in the following section), so that the EoR occurs later and more rapidly, as can be seen from the EoR histories shown in Fig. \ref{fig:xh_evol}.
 Including the relatively low patchy kSZ amplitude claimed by \citet{Reichardt2021} disfavors the more extended EoR histories present in the {\it without kSZ} posterior.
-While the end of the EoR remains fairly unchanged, constrained by Lyman alpha forest observations (e.g. \citealt{Qin2021, Choudhury2021b}, the middle and early stages are shifted to later times with the addition of kSZ data.
-This translates into lower CMB optical depths as seen in the inset of Fig. \ref{fig:xh_evol}: $\tau_e = 0.052_{-0.008}^{+0.009}$ for the \textit{with kSZ} posterior compared to $\tau_e = 0.055_{-0.009}^{+0.012}$ for the \textit{without kSZ} case.
+While the end of the EoR remains fairly unchanged, constrained by Lyman alpha forest observations (e.g. \citealt{Qin2021, Choudhury2021b}), the middle and early stages are shifted to later times with the addition of kSZ data.
+This translates into lower CMB optical depths as seen in the inset of Fig. \ref{fig:xh_evol}: $\tau_e = 0.052_{-0.008}^{+0.009}$ for the \textit{with kSZ} posterior compared to $\tau_e = 0.055_{-0.009}^{+0.012}$ for the \textit{without kSZ} ome.
+The EoR histories implied by the \textit{with kSZ} posterior are consistent with the Lyman $\alpha$ forest data, but in slight ($\lesssim 1 \sigma$) tension with the CMB optical depth $\tau_e$ as well as the QSO dark pixel fraction.
+We note that an updated estimate of the QSO dark pixel fraction using more recent, much larger QSO samples from \citet{Dodorico+23} results in weaker upper limits on the neutral fraction at $z\sim6$, making them perfectly consistent with later EoR models (Campo et al. in prep).
+This would leave the CMB $\tau_e$ as the only dataset preferring a slightly earlier EoR.
+Such a mild tension between the two CMB datasets could come from calibration or analysis inconsistencies between large- and small-scale data, that is between the SPT and Planck data \citep[e.g.][]{Gorce2022}.

 On the other hand, constraints on parameters governing the star formation rates and stellar-to-halo mass relations (i.e. $f_{\ast, 10}$, $\alpha_\ast$, $t_\ast$, $M_{\rm turn}$) are fairly unchanged when including kSZ data.
 As already shown in \citealt{Park2019, Qin2021}, observed high-$z$ UV LFs constrain the stellar-to-halo mass relation ($f_{\ast, 10}$, $\alpha_\ast$) and place an upper limit on a faint end turnover ($M_{\rm turn}$).
 Therefore, these parameters have only limited freedom to impact the timing of reionization while still being consistent with the UV LFs data.